marsandrover/02_trivia_api/backend/README.md

 }
 ```
 ### POST/questions
-- General: Creates a new question using json request parameters
+-  Post creates a new question using json when you insert new questions (nouvelle question)
-     - If success returns id of created questions upon success.
+- It returns id of created questions if success.(reussir)
 - Sample: `curl http://12.0.0.1:5000/questions -X  POST -H "Content-Type: application/json" -d '{"questions": "Off what country are the islands of Islay, Mull, and St. Kilda located - Ireland, Scotland, or Iceland?"-d , "answer":"Scotland - There are over 790 islands in Scotland; around 130 are inhabited.","difficulty":3,"category":"3"} `

 ```bash